Auto Insurance

 What is RV insurance?

 RV insurance is a policy that covers motor homes, travel trailers, and other types of recreational vehicles.
-It is similar to auto insurance in that it covers liability, collision, and comprehensive coverage.
-According to the Insurance Information Institute (III), RV insurance differs from standard auto policies because it must account for the vehicle’s dual role as both transportation and living quarters — a distinction that significantly affects how claims are evaluated and how coverage is structured.
+It resembles auto insurance in that it addresses liability, collision, and physical damage, but it goes further.
+According to the Insurance Information Institute (III), RV insurance differs from standard auto policies because it must account for the vehicle’s dual role as both transportation and living quarters, a distinction that significantly affects how claims are evaluated and how coverage is structured.

 Types of RV insurance: